 For Bostonians, sports and fandom are integral parts of the city’s DNA.
-For visitors, the fanaticism is palpable as one visits the hallowed grounds of Fenway Park, the famous parquet of TD Garden, and the electric atmosphere at Patriot Place.
+For visitors, the fanaticism is palpable as one visits the hallowed grounds of Fenway Park, the famous parquet of TD Garden, and the electric atmosphere in Gillette Stadium at Patriot Place.
 Boston is a sports mecca and the teams are just the beginning.

 Fenway Park, the oldest ballpark in Major League Baseball, is open year-round for tours and souvenir shopping.
 Learn how tall the Green Monster is, why Pesky’s pole is called Pesky’s pole, and whether Ted Williams really did deposit a homerun ball in that distant red seat in Fenway’s right-field bleachers.
 The Red Sox take the field every April, and with a little luck they play well into October.
 After years of futility, the Sox have struck gold with 3 World Series titles since 2004.
 Go to Fenway and take it all in!